 Steamships Prevail (1901-1911)

-The early 20th century heralded the positive indications of the Greeks’ effort to accomplish the transition from sail to steam.
-The total carrying capacity of their steamers was almost equal to that of the sailing vessels and everything indicated that the total predominance of steam would not take much longer.
+In the early 20th century, heralded the positive indications of the Greeks’ effort to accomplish the transition from sail to steam.
+The total carrying capacity of their steamers was almost equal to that of the sailing vessels and everything indicated that the predominance of steam would not take much longer.

-The dynamic way in which steam shipping was developing had decisively enhanced the status and thus the economy of many Greek islands, mainly Syros, Cephalonia, Ithaca and Andros, the rapidly upcoming island in this sector.
-Besides the islands, the port of Piraeus gained immensely from steamship activity.
-The last two decades of the 19th century witnessed it becoming the most important industrial and commercial centre in Greece.
-The rapid development of Piraeus and its key role in trade routes to and from all of Greece, gave an unexpected boost to the growth of Athens, the country’s capital.
+The dynamic way in which steam shipping was developing had decisively enhanced the status and thus the economy of many Greek islands, mainly Syros, Cephalonia, Ithaca as well as Andros, the rapidly upcoming island in this sector.
+Besides the islands, the port of Piraeus had also immensely benefited from steamship activity, managing to become the most important industrial and commercial centre in Greece during the last two decades of the 19th century.
+The rapid development of Piraeus and its key role in trade routes to and from all of Greece gave an unexpected boost to the growth of Athens, the country’s capital.
 It is worth mentioning that at this time the road and railway networks were still under construction, placing more importance on shipping routes.

-The successful operation of steamships and the profits gained by their owners, brought a different perspective to shipping activity and persuaded more Greeks to invest in this extrovert sector.
-Syros became the focal point of investment, as it was already a major commercial and industrial centre from the mid-19th century and the cradle of Greek steam shipping due to the fact that the first steamship enterprise was founded and operated on this island.
-It was in Syros that pioneering coalitions, involving a large number of local investors, coming from diverse business sectors, were set up.
+The successful operation of steamships and the profits gained by their owners, brought a different perspective to shipping activity and persuaded more Greeks to invest in this flourishing sector.
+Syros became the focal point of investment, as it was already a major commercial and industrial centre since the mid-19th century and the cradle of Greek steam shipping due to the fact that the first steamship enterprise was founded and operated on this island.
+It was in Syros that pioneering coalitions, involving a large number of local investors from diverse business sectors, were set up.
 A point of particular interest in such coalitions was the participation of a large number of master mariners, who in most cases served as masters on steamships acquired.
-The result was positive for all; investors enjoyed substantial profits which increased their personal fortunes, as well as those of their land operations.
-On the other hand, the establishment of these coalitions was beneficial to many worthy captains, who developed as businessmen and gradually became important shipowners.
+The result was positive for all; investors enjoyed substantial profits which increased their personal fortunes and benefited their unrelated to maritime business ventures.
+At the same time, the establishment of these coalitions was beneficial to many worthy captains, who gradually became important shipowners themselves.

 As time went by, more Greeks, and especially those coming from seafaring families, managed to acquire ageing steamships which were offered in the second-hand market at lower prices.